lanrelawal2002/MediGuide-Africa/README.md

 ## 1. Background

 In many regions across Africa, access to clear, reliable health information and a directory of local healthcare services remains a significant challenge.
 Misinformation, lack of awareness, and difficulty in locating appropriate care centers contribute to poor health outcomes.
-SAND Technologies is at the forefront of leveraging AI and data to solve grand challenges, including revolutionizing healthcare delivery, as evidenced by their work with the Rural Health Operating System (RHOS) serving over 1 million patients.

-Inspired by SAND Technologies' mission to bridge the gap between current reality and a digital future through meaningful AI and data solutions, this "MediGuide Africa" project aims to contribute to improving health literacy and access to basic health resources.
+This "MediGuide Africa" project aims to contribute to improving health literacy and access to basic health resources.
 It serves as a proof-of-concept for how straightforward digital tools can empower individuals with crucial health knowledge and guide them towards available local support.

 ## 2. About the Project